bihor/fp_newsletter/Documentation/Administrator/Index.rst

   TYPO3 9 ignores the parameter absolute="1"?
 Or you have not added a domain in the backend?
   Add the domain by your own in that case.

+- I don´t want/need a log entry.
+Can I avoid that?

+  Not at all.
+You can add a task to your scheduler: select the task Scheduler / Table garbage collection.
+  Select there the table tx_fpnewsletter_domain_model_log and set the days after the entries should be deleted.
+  If the CronJob is running, the task will delete all old log entries.